cbatista8a/graphapi/Readme.md

 - [PrestaShop](https://prestashop.com/versions/) (min version 1.7)
 - [Composer](https://getcomposer.org/)
-- [ChromeiQL - Chrome extension for the GraphiQL tool](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) (not included with PrestaShop, this is optional: maybe you use other client for interrogate GraphQL api and is perfectly)
+- [ChromeiQL - Chrome extension for the GraphiQL tool](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) (not included with PrestaShop, this is optional: maybe you use another client to interrogate the GraphQL API and it is also perfectly valid.)

 ### Installation